MAZimmermann/MCAT/README.md

-This repository is Marcus' way of understanding the layout and content of the MCAT...
+This repository is simply meant to serve as a one-stop shop for viewing foundational concepts and topics tested on the MCAT, as opposed to sifting through pages and pages on the AAMC website.

-Sections have foundational concepts, foundational concepts have content categories, and content categories test scientific reasoning and inquiry skills...
+The README.MD file in each section contains the full list of the relevant foundational concepts and topics for that section.
+The lists were pulled directly from the AAMC website (July 2022).